Achille Majeroni (theatre): History

 He joined the Giacomo Modena company in 1840, followed by Giacinto Battaglia's Lombard Drama Company, becoming their leading man in 1849 alongside Francesco Coltellini.

-Like his youngest brother, he was imbued with patriotic fervor, and fought in the First Italian War of Independence, and in the cholera outbreak that followed, was a volunteer with the Compagnia della Misericordia.
+Like his youngest brother, he was imbued with patriotic fervor and fought in the First Italian War of Independence, and in the cholera outbreak that followed, was a volunteer with the Compagnia della Misericordia.

-In 1854 he joined Adamo Alberti's Teatro dei Fiorentini, enjoying considerable success, especially in romantic dramas.
-In 1859 he undertook a world tour with Adelaide Ristori.
+In 1854, he joined Adamo Alberti's Teatro dei Fiorentini, enjoying considerable success, especially in romantic dramas.
+In 1859, he undertook a world tour with Adelaide Ristori.

 In 1866 he and Fanny Sadowski founded a company which toured Italy to considerable acclaim.

-His depiction of Othello has been ranked with that of Tommaso Salvini, and was said to be a favorite of the King of Italy, who made him a Cavalier of the Crown of Italy, and he received similar honors from the King of Spain and the King of Portugal.
+His depiction of Othello has been ranked with that of Tommaso Salvini, and was said to be a favorite of the King of Italy, who made him a Cavalier of the Crown of Italy.
+He received similar honors from the King of Spain and the King of Portugal.

 He was buried at Bologna and the king telegraphed his condolences.
-During his lifetime he had earned in the vicinity of £40,000 and squandered it all on a gracious lifestyle, and his widow and ten children were reduced to poverty.
+During his lifetime, he had earned in the vicinity of £40,000 and squandered it all on a gracious lifestyle, and his widow and ten children were reduced to poverty.